Use our checklist

 This section will use the analysis from the planning and preparation section to assess the level of change required to current reward policies to meet the principles and goals of your reward strategy and will start to prioritise each of the elements.

 The reward elements section provides information on the range of reward elements available within the NHS to enable you to consider which elements best fit your organisational needs and will deliver your strategic goals.
-In the coming months this section will be further populated with shared learning and additional resources.
 The reward elements pages include:

 Agenda for Change flexibilities